OpenDataServices/flatten-tool/docs/userguide.rst

 ---------------

 So far, all the examples have just used one sheet.
 When multiple sheets are involved, the behaviour isn't much different.

-In effect, all Flatten Tool does is take the JSON structure produced after processing the first sheet, and use it as the base JSON for processing the next sheet.
+In effect, all Flatten Tool does is:

+* take the JSON structure produced after processing the previous sheets and use it as the base JSON for processing the next sheet

+* keep track of the index numbers of existing objects and generate JSON pointers that point to the next free index at any existing locations (with the effect of having new objects appended to any existing ones at the same location)

 Once all the sheets have been processed the resulting JSON is returned.